Rhodesia (novel)

-Rhodesia is the fortieth novel in the long-running Nick Carter-Killmaster series of spy novels.
+Rhodesia is the 40th novel in the long-running Nick Carter-Killmaster series of spy novels.
 Carter is a US secret agent, code-named N-3, with the rank of Killmaster.
 He works for AXE – a secret arm of the US intelligence services.

 Publishing history

 The book was first published in 1968 by Award-Tandem Books (Number A409X) by Universal Publishing and Distributing Corporation (New York, USA) and Universal-Tandem Publishing Co.
 Ltd. (London, England).
 The novel was written by William L. Rohde., Copyright was registered on 7 November 1968.